Sylinko/Everywhere.Docs/en-US/docs/getting-started/faq.md

 However, when we call these LLMs via API, we are using their core text generation function, which does not include web search capabilities.

 `Everywhere` interacts with these models via API.
-Therefore, to enable web search functionality, it needs to rely on an external search engine service (e.g., Google, Bing, Brave, Bocha, etc.).
+Therefore, to enable web search functionality, it needs to rely on an external search engine service (e.g., Google, Brave, Tavily, Bocha, etc.).
 You need to configure the corresponding search engine service in `Everywhere` to allow the AI to have web search capabilities when answering questions.
 For details, see [Chat Plugins - Web Search](/en-US/plugins/web-search).